-BtVs by Whedon & M.E., Alternate take on Season 3's "The Wish", some dialog obtained from the Buffy Body Count
+BtVs by Whedon & M.E., Alternate take on Season 3's "The Wish", some dialog obtained from DonSample's Buffy Body Count dot ca

 .
-That little extra bit of information about werewolves obtained from a story by dogbertcarrol: Reflection of the Sun
+That little extra bit of information about werewolves obtained from a story by dogbertcarroll: Reflection of the Sun

 Cordelia stood behind the Bronze, her hand pressed against her side.
 The wound she'd received from falling through the stairs still pained her, but not nearly as much as when it had happened.
 The emotional pain from seeing her boyfriend in the arms of another wasn't fading nearly as fast.

 When the door opened behind her she didn't even need to turn around to see who it was.
 The sound of the overpriced shoes told her enough.

 "Buffy," she sighed.
 "What, did Xander look at you with those puppy dog eyes and ask you to pass the message on to me?
 'Cause you can't beg nearly as well.
 Or is something about to attack me?"

 "Nah," answered Buffy.
 "I'm out here of my own free will."

 Not wanting to look at the blonde Slayer, Cordelia started slowly down the alleyway toward the main street.
 Buffy kept the pace easily and they walked in silence for a few moments.